uw-cheme486/uw-cheme486.github.io/grading.md

 3. It removes bias that other methods can't address (e.g. trying to make "balanced" teams based on student ability or temperament.
 The worst I've heard is assigning groups based on GPA).
 4. It's just easier.

+Students can specify their preferred partners for teams [here](https://docs.google.com/spreadsheets/d/1xMZrunPzMAjKA5XZ0oxcciD0_SN-1uZWSY5xc4Dmk_E/edit?usp=sharing).
 If you foresee any problems with your team after team assignment, please come see Eric or Chad.

 Example designs are provided in the CD accompanying the textbook, [Appendix B](https://github.com/uw-cheme485/uw-cheme485.github.io/raw/master/lectures/example_designs.pdf) (also used in your homeworks).
 These are to be used only as a starting point, as the AIChE Design Problem is much more comprehensive.
 The PFDs, stream tables, and equipment summaries are good templates of what to aim for though.
 Rubrics for the final report and presentation can be found [here](https://github.com/uw-cheme486/uw-cheme486.github.io/raw/master/rubrics/486_Final_Project_Rubric.doc) and [here](https://github.com/uw-cheme486/uw-cheme486.github.io/raw/master/rubrics/486_Presentation_Rubric.doc), respectively.